 Remove Barriers to Threat Information Sharing Between Government and the Private Sector.

-The Executive Order ensures that IT Service Providers are able to share information with the government and requires them to share certain breach information.
+The EO ensures that IT Service Providers are able to share information with the government and requires them to share certain breach information.

 Modernize and Implement Stronger Cybersecurity Standards in the Federal Government.

 The EO helps move the Federal government to secure cloud services and a zero-trust architecture, and mandates deployment of multifactor authentication and encryption with a specific time period.